postmanlabs/labs-docs/src/pages/postman-api-client/websocket-client/websocket-client-overview.md

 ### Saving messages

 You can also save composed messages, then re-send them later.
+To the right of the editor pane is a collapsible pane for **Saved Messages**.

-To save a message, do the following:
+To save a message:

-1. Compose a message (see [Sending messages](#sending-messages)).
+1. Compose a message, as described above.
 1. Select **Save Message**.
-1. The message title ("New Message" by default) is editable.
+1. The message title ("New Message" by default) is now editable.
 Enter a new title and press Return.

-To load a saved message, do the following:
+To load a saved message:

-1. Open the **Saved Messages** pane next to the editor pane.
+1. Open the **Saved Messages** pane to the right of the editor pane.
 1. Select a saved message.
 It will be loaded into the editor pane.
 1. You can then send the message, or edit it and select **Save Message** to save the changes.
 Select **Discard Changes** to remove them.